Mully7773/project-1-dnd/README.md

 * **Bailey Behning** - The lady of the realm.
 Fights for our cause, the sake of coding, and the betterment of all coders.

+## User Story
+As a DM (Dungeon Master) of Dungeons & Dragons:
+* I want to be able to quickly and easily look up monsters I can use for my encounters.
+* I want to tell at a glance what type the creature is.
+* I want to know its ability scores (Strength, Dexterity, etc.).
+* I want to be able to make a list of monsters I'm considering using.
+* I want my list to be saved between sessions.
+* I want to be inspired by pictures of delicious food.

 ## General Information:
 Upon making a successful search, users are presented with monster cards that contain the following information: monster name, monster challenge rating, monster type, and ability scores.
 Users may also type in their favorite snack to get a random snack under that category that they can use to further enhance their D&D experience.
 You can't play D&D without snacks.